tachiyomiorg/website/src/help/faq/README.md

 ### User Interface
 #### Can I change the app language?
-**Tachiyomi** is translated in 40+ different languages..
+**Tachiyomi** is translated in 40+ different languages.
 By default, the app follows the language used on your device.
-Only the UI has been localized, language in manga will still be using the language of the source selected.
+Only the UI has been localized, the language of the manga will still be using the language of the source selected.

 ::: guide
 You can change language by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_general"/> then pressing **Language**.